chesserm/theseus/README.md

 # Usage

 The project environment (including all Python packages) is managed by [uv](https://docs.astral.sh/uv/).
 Once you do, simply run `uv sync` to setup the environment.

+Then run the code with `uv run python3 -m src.main`.